-When you are truly interested in a subject, you want to have a fuller and more complete understanding about all aspects of that subject.
+When you are truly interested in a subject, you want to have a fuller and more complete understanding of all aspects of that subject.
 When you are passionate about it, your desire to keep learning never ends.
-In this case, the subject about which we’re passionate is Lean Manufacturing.
+In this case, the subject about which we’re passionate is lean manufacturing systems.
 We are going to go well beyond catchphrases and taglines throughout our exploration.
-There is no one absolute definition, no absolute singular approach, no one absolute goal.
+There is no one absolute definition, no absolute singular approach, and no one absolute goal.

-The only absolute about Lean Manufacturing is this: Realize and acknowledge going in that Lean is a continuous process.
+The only absolute about lean manufacturing is this: Accept that lean is a continuous process.
 Rome wasn’t built in a day and your factory won’t be transformed in a day.
 Your actions will return results, and hopefully some immediate changes and improvements are realized.
 Which is great!
 That’s just what you and your teams need to see happen to continue to fuel that fire.
-This is also the reason you take incremental steps as you start your Lean journey.
+This is also the reason you take incremental steps as you start your lean journey.

-So, why ‘LEAN’?
+So, why LEAN?
 It’s not an acronym for anything.
-It’s an easy enough word, but that’s not the reason people gravitated towards that particular word.
+It’s an easy enough word, but that’s not the reason people gravitated toward that particular word.
 Lean has been around in some form and to varying degrees for centuries.
-Except the Dark Ages.
-(Let’s don’t even talk about those.)

 Lean is a concept, a way of thinking and acting, and a collection of philosophies.
-It’s a whole, wonderful heap of common sense.
-The kind of common sense you can’t always recognize or even perceive until someone flicks on that lightbulb.
+It’s the kind of common sense you can’t always recognize or even perceive until someone flicks on that lightbulb.
 Like standing so close to your favorite tree that you can’t make out the forest all around you.

-But Lean is so much more than good ideas.
+But lean is so much more than good ideas.
 It is behaviorism at its best.
 It is both the goal and the journey.
-The focus is elimination of waste, in all its many forms and manifestations.
-Streamlining processes is but one component of Lean Manufacturing, but what an essential component it is.
-It’s like saying, “I love this 18 wheeler, and this here’s my favorite tire.
+The focus is the elimination of waste, in all its many forms and manifestations.
+Streamlining processes is but one component of a lean manufacturing system, but what an essential component it is.
+It’s like saying, “I love this 18-wheeler, and this here’s my favorite tire.
 The only one I really need.”
 Well, not so much.
 That truck might run, but you’re going to feel the effects down the road.

-There are a number of theories about when and by whom the concepts of Lean Manufacturing were first conceived and put into practice.
-History tells us that the earliest iterations of Lean began in the 1450’s in Venice.
-By incorporating sequencing and standardizing processes, shipbuilders at the Veneitan Arsenal were able to move ships through their entire production line in an hour!
+There are a number of theories about when and by whom the concepts of lean manufacturing were first conceived and put into practice.
+History tells us that the earliest iterations of lean began in the 1450s in Venice.
+By incorporating sequencing and standardizing processes, shipbuilders at the Venetian Arsenal were able to move ships through their entire production line in an hour!
 Think of that.
 Nearly 600 years ago, those shipbuilders could fabricate a ship from stem to stern in one hour!
 How could they have done that without computers and the technology we largely take for granted today?
 By standardizing their processes and the flow of their product, the shipbuilders discovered that they could maximize efficiency, quality, and safety.
 Three very important elements of any successful undertaking.

 Early in the 1890s, the father of scientific management, Frederick Taylor, closely investigated not only work methods but also the workers themselves, on the factory floor.
 After his studies, he propounded concepts like standardization of work, time studies, and motion studies, in order to achieve the greatest efficiency in the work methods, processes, and operations.
 However, he ignored the behavioral aspects of the work, workers, and work environment, which invited many criticisms against him.

 Enough of the negative.
-Notice that I cited ‘management’ as the guilty parties here.
-Which is not to say that employees are without blame.
+Notice that I cited "management" as the guilty party here.
+This is not to say that employees are without blame.
 It takes two to tango, and at least that many to keep the gears moving smoothly.
 Leaders do not perpetuate these behaviors.
 I guess that’s why we refer to Frederick Taylor as the Father of scientific management.
-He was clearly no one’s ‘Work Dad’.
+He was clearly no one’s "Work Dad."

 Common examples of waste are all of the following and more:

-- Unused materials are waste; buying 10’ lengths of material when what you really need are 8’ lengths, resulting in 2’ of unusable rem (remnant) material.
+Unused materials are waste; buying 10-foot lengths of material when what you really need are 8-foot lengths, resulting in 2 feet of unusable rem (remnant) material.

 Waste can even be asking people to perform three tasks at the same time.
 It's along the lines of no one being able to serve more than one master.
 Attempting to tackle three things simultaneously means all three things suffer and no one job gets the full attention it deserves.
 I could go on and on. (*Note how many of these examples of waste include ‘un’ somewhere.)

-Lean Manufacturing is a much easier concept to grasp and embrace when we think like our customers think.
+Lean manufacturing is a much easier concept to grasp and embrace when we think as our customers think.
 Customers pay us for products and services.
 Period.
-They don’t pay us for any part of waste, whether that waste comes from misuse of resources, time, or materials.
+They don’t pay us for any part of waste, whether that waste comes from the misuse of resources, time, or materials.
 Customers only pay for value.
 As manufacturers, we would be wise to follow that line of thinking.
 While we all seek value, we all pay for waste, whether we recognize it or not.

-The intention of Lean Manufacturing is to continuously improve (a philosophy called kaizen in Japanese).
-Improve those factors that add value to products and reduce or remove (improve or eliminate) those factors that do not add value.
-Those elements that waste precious resources.
+The intention of lean manufacturing is to continuously improve (a philosophy called kaizen in Japanese).
+Improve those factors that add value to products and reduce or remove (improve or eliminate) those factors that do not add value and waste precious resources.

 Back to Toyota and the Toyota Production System (TPS).
 Toyota has spent many years defining, implementing, and improving TPS.
 The steady growth of Toyota from a small regional company to the world’s largest automaker is a testament to the success of TPS.
 This phenomenal growth and success garnered worldwide attention for not only Toyota, but also for the vehicle through which this success was achieved (pun intended).

 Toyota, and by extension, TPS, continues to improve and evolve.
-Not only is Toyota the world’s largest automaker, it is currently the most successful and profitable automaker in the world.
+Not only is Toyota the world’s largest automaker, but it is also currently the most successful and profitable automaker in the world.

-Since this is a blog and not a documentary, let me share my personal introduction to Lean Manufacturing with you.
-I was a wee lassie happily toiling away in a big factory.
-The first I’d ever stepped foot into in my life.
+Let me share my personal introduction to lean manufacturing with you.
+I was a young worker happily toiling away in a big factory — the first I’d ever stepped foot into in my life.

 We worked really hard.
 We built a great product.
-We had a big honking slice of the market.
+We had a huge slice of the market.
 We had happy customers.
 We were happy and pleasantly plump.